Read more: The Sigma fp was announced as the “digital camera that changes everything” and it just might be.

 To read the full article, click here.

-The world’s smallest and lightest full-frame mirrorless digital camera (as of July 2019), the SIGMA fp incorporates a 35mm full-frame Bayer sensor with 24.6 effective megapixels in a compact body, boasting versatility and scalability that allows mixing-and-matching of a variety of interchangeable lenses and accessories.
+The world’s smallest and lightest full-frame mirrorless digital camera, the SIGMA fp incorporates a 35mm full-frame Bayer sensor with 24.6 effective megapixels in a compact body, boasting versatility and scalability that allows mixing-and-matching of a variety of interchangeable lenses and accessories.

 In reviewing the camera, B&H’s Doug Guerra says, “it’s not just another full-frame mirrorless camera.
 It’s kind of a new concept on what a camera can be.”

 “It’s very small, built very sturdy,” he continues.
 “But don’t be mistaken, it’s not limited in what it can actually do.
 It actually has a lot under the hood.”